The Authority of the Bible

 Therefore my heart is glad, and my whole being rejoices; my flesh also dwells secure.
 For you will not abandon my soul to Sheol, or let your holy one see corruption.
 Psalm 16:9-10

 And when he wished to cross to Achaia, the brothers encouraged him and wrote to the disciples to welcome him.
-When he arrived, he greatly helped those who through grace had believed, for he powerfully refuted the Jews is public, showing by the Scriptures that the Christ was Jesus.
+When he arrived, he greatly helped those who through grace had believed, for he powerfully refuted the Jews in public, showing by the Scriptures that the Christ was Jesus.
 Acts 18:27-28

 The Messiah, Christ, was promised to Israel and sent to them.
-He lived out His life and ministry culminating in His death by crucifixion, His resurrection, and His commissioning of His Apostles to go into the entire world and make disciples of all nations.
+He lived out His life and ministry culminating in His death by crucifixion, His resurrection, and His commissioning of His apostles to go into the entire world and make disciples of all nations.
 That work which Jesus commissioned still goes on today throughout the earth.

 The Psalms are filled with references which had immediate relevance to their time but would later be more completely fulfilled by Jesus in His earthly life.
 Here we have a prophecy which both Peter and Paul understood to point clearly to His resurrection (Acts 2:25-28; 13:35).
 To see Christ in the Psalms and other Old Testament scriptures motivated the Apostles and fueled their boldness as they preached to the Jews.

 Do you rely on the Scriptures as the basis for your faith and in your presenting Jesus to others?
 We need to beware of relying on arguments based on mere human reasoning and logic and neglecting to point people to the claims of Christ made in God’s Word.
 Let the Word of God be your authority for your life and your ministry.
 The Apostles modeled this and we will be wise to follow their example.
-We may yet see amazing growth in Christ’s Church.